Energy

 Submitted written testimony also skewed toward support for the project.
 As of Tuesday morning, CRMC had received 166 pages of letters in support of the project, and only 90 pages of letters from people objecting to the project.

 “The truth here is that this is not a choice made in a vacuum.
-This is a choice between whether or not we allow offshore wind, which will significantly reduce our dependence upon natural gas and petroleum burned in the electricity sector in the winter, or whether we stay on the status quo,” said Christian Roselund, the co-leader of CARI’s Yes to Wind campaign, which supports offshore wind projects.
+This is a choice between whether or not we allow offshore wind, which will significantly reduce our dependence upon natural gas and petroleum burned in the electricity sector in the winter, or whether we stay on the status quo,” said Christian Roselund, co-leader of CARI’s Yes to Wind campaign, which supports offshore wind projects.

-Commercial fisheries, including anglers involved in the Fisheries Advisory Board, the stakeholder group in offshore wind negotiations for the industry, broadly were still opposed to the project.
+Commercial fisheries, including anglers involved in the Fisheries Advisory Board (FAB), the stakeholder group in offshore wind negotiations for the industry, broadly were still opposed to the project.
 For them, offshore wind turbines are sited in waters frequently used by the industry for fishing; any impact or habitat destruction, no matter how temporary, could result in serious losses.

 Jeff Grant, a lifelong commercial fisherman on Narragansett Bay, said he participated in the FAB process and walked away disappointed with the outcome.
 The FAB, said Grant, was not adequately composed of the members required by the Ocean Special Area Management Plan (SAMP), and never endorsed the compensation package offered by SouthCoast Wind to cover fishers’ losses.